6: Iteration#

 ['D', 'C', 'F', 'A', 'A', 'A']

-Coordinated iteration across multiple sequences#
+Coordinated iteration across one or more sequences#

 In our for loops above that iterated through items in a list, we typically had an iteration variable that directly stored an item from the list at each step.